 Calisthenics takes a holistic approach to the body.
-These exercises hold a great deal of importance for the body and a mental flow state.
+In other words, these exercises hold a great deal of importance for the body and a mental flow state.
 Mobility, flexibility, and strength are the core focus of calisthenics.
-This exercise is also known as a street workout.
+These exercises are also known as a street workout.
 Remember the 2012 trend where people were climbing walls and jumping over crazy things like Spiderman?
 Yeah, that’s what we are talking about here, but let’s make it professional for your fitness business!

 Benefits of Calisthenics Gyms

 This is a niche opportunity for attracting a target market that is not highly marketed to.
 You can find many calisthenics parks for free with some bars and other, very simple equipment people use to do creative workouts.
 However, creating a gym around calisthenics opens the opportunity for an exciting place to do bodyweight exercises.

 Unlike the stagnant movement of lifting weights or the grueling intensity of cardio machines, members of calisthenics gyms will focus on all ranges of motion.
-This is comparable to a rock climbing gym where people can go to practice technique and exploration.
+As a result, this workout is comparable to a rock climbing gym where people can go to practice technique and exploration.
 Many calisthenics gyms consider themselves ‘ninja gyms’ because of the popular show American Ninja Warrior.

 If you’ve never heard of this show, then you’re missing out on some pretty entertaining stuff.
 Competitors on the show must complete a long series of extremely difficult parkour obstacles that require them to be in ideal physical fitness.
-This sparked a revolution of ‘ninja gyms’ and the idea that we are very powerful as individuals.
+Therefore, this sparked a revolution of ‘ninja gyms’ and the idea that we are very powerful as individuals.

 The existential outcome of practicing calisthenics is that you can hold yourself horizontal to the ground and probably impress everyone you know.
 Many people do not practice the more intense form of exercise for the looks, but because it is extremely beneficial for your body to be able to manage its own weight before moving on to others.
 It is essentially the foundation for other forms of strength training.